geo-smart/spacetime-elevation/README.md

 # icy_spacetime_heights

-This repository presents the `icy_spacetime_heights` project of the [GeoSMART Hackweek](https://github.com/geo-smart), taking place Oct 23-27 2023 at University of Washington.
+This repository is a project of the [GeoSMART Hackweek](https://github.com/geo-smart), Oct 23-27 2023 at University of Washington.

-Its efforts will focus on using and advancing the package Geospatial Time Series Analysis (GTSA) located here: [GTSA](https://github.com/friedrichknuth/gtsa).
+Its efforts will focus on using and advancing the package Geospatial Time Series Analysis, [GTSA](https://github.com/friedrichknuth/gtsa).

 ## Spatiotemporal prediction of surface elevation changes on icy terrain from repeat DEMs

 ### Summary

-This project focuses on predicting continuous surface elevation changes from spatially and temporally sparse elevation measurements.
+Predicting continuous surface elevation changes from spatially and temporally sparse elevation measurements.

-It can be
+Focuses:
-**Main focus 1 (data science method):** Gaussian Processes for big data.
+- **Main 1 (data science method):** Gaussian Processes for big data.
-**Main focus 2 (software development):** Develop a core Python package for scalable 3D (2D space + 1D time) geospatial analysis, building on [GTSA](https://github.com/friedrichknuth/gtsa).
+- **Main 2 (software development):** Develop a core Python package for scalable 3D (2D space + 1D time) geospatial analysis, building on [GTSA](https://github.com/friedrichknuth/gtsa).
-**Secondary focus (applications):** Glacier elevation changes, snow depth.
+- **Secondary (applications):** Glacier elevation changes, snow depth.

 Tools that will be used: [Xarray](https://xarray.dev/), [RioXarray](https://corteva.github.io/rioxarray/html/index.html), [GPyTorch](https://gpytorch.ai/).